SuPPoLzZ/Python-oo-Daniel-Lasecki-school/design_patterns/observer/README.md

 ## To Do

 Apply observer pattern to the code in this folder (create a copy of the file before editing so that you have both versions).
 The code has Subject class with an internal state, and if the state changes the consumers need to be notifies.
-In current version the state is nicely encapsulated, but it contains a static list of consumers.
+In current version the state is nicely encapsulated, but it contains a static list of local consumers.
+Apply observer pattern, and move the local consumer functions into a separate class each.